Marcell Ozuna Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 10 K/9, the third-best in the league.
+- The 10.4 strikeouts per nine innings compiled by the Reds pitching staff ranks third in the league.

-- The Reds have a 4.62 team ERA that ranks 18th across all league pitching staffs.
+- The Reds' 4.55 team ERA ranks 16th across all MLB pitching staffs.

-- The Reds allow the third-fewest home runs in baseball (six total, 0.8 per game).
+- The Reds give up the sixth-fewest home runs in baseball (seven total, 0.8 per game).

-- Ashcraft (1-0) takes the mound for the Reds to make his second start this season.
+- The Reds will send Cessa (0-0) to the mound for his second start of the season.

-- In his most recent appearance -- out of the bullpen on Sunday -- the right-hander tossed 2/3 innings against the Philadelphia Phillies while surrendering hits.
+- His most recent time out came in relief on Monday when the righty tossed 2/3 innings against the Atlanta Braves while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.